- The Context.

 Finally, once more Yeshua comes to Simon Peter and with the miracle of them netting a "great multitude" of fishes, after catching nothing all night, Peter convicted in his heart fell at Yeshua's feet saying that he was not worthy to follow Him (LUKE 5:8).
 But this time, after Yeshua's encouragement, he with James and John at last became His dedicated disciples.

-To read more, see a Chronology of the Four Gospels.
+To read more, see the Study, Chronology of the Four Gospels.

 Another aspect of Chronology might also be considered, and that would be First Usage.
 The first usage of a word or phrase is always important to notice.
 Oftentimes scripture gives us great insight into a word's Biblical meaning in its first usage.
 As an example, let us consider Yeshua's words given in Matthew's Gospel.